 Work commitment has offsetting effects on expeditious and orderly development of OCS resources (Goal 1).
-Work commitment increases exploratory activities on each tract sold, but the commitment to higher exploration activity decreases the number of tracts that appear profitable, and therefore reduces the number of tracts sold.
-The number of exploration wells increases significantly, and a small number of additional fields are discovered, but many of those fields are small fields that would not be found with a smaller level of effort, and are only marginally productive.
+Work commitment increases exploratory activities on each tract sold, but the commitment to higher exploration activity decreases the number of tracts that appear profitable, and therefore significantly reduces the number of tracts sold (-19.6%).
+The total number of exploration wells increases significantly (80.3%), and additional fields are discovered (12.4%), but a disproportionate number of the fields that would not be found with a lower level of exploration effort are small fields that are only marginally productive.
+Overall, we find decreases in total production of both oil (-6.6%) and gas (-14%) with work commitment.
+Of course, possible information externalities may occur whereby successful additional drilling encouraged by a work commitment provides new information that spurs other firms to explore and develop nearby tracts.
+However, our simulation model cannot capture such effects.

-Work commitment decreases measures of obtaining fair market value (Goal 2), as cash bonus bids are reduced slightly, royalty payments increase, but area rental payments decline considerably due to fewer tracts sold.
-Overall, our model forecasts that revenues decline by about 8% with a work commitment policy.
-Bids per tract sold increase, but again this occurs because marginal tracts go unsold that would otherwise receive only one bid.
+Work commitment decreases measures of obtaining fair market value (Goal 2), as cash bonus bids decline (-15.6%), royalty payments fall (-11.5%), and area rental payments decline considerably (-42.5%) due to fewer tracts sold.
+Overall, our model forecasts that revenues decline by nearly 16% with a work commitment policy.
+The average number of bids per tract increase, but this occurs because marginal tracts go unsold that would otherwise receive only one bid.
 This does not result in a real increase in competition for tracts that continue to be sold despite the work commitment.

-Work commitment has offsetting effects on regional planning (Goal 5) by significantly decreasing the number tracts sold, while increasing the number of fields discovered and having only very small effects on other Criteria.
-But work commitment has a negative effect on maximizing social value (Goal 6) by decreasing all sources of revenues, while having a small positive, but insignificant, overall effect on lost resources.
+Work commitment has primarily beneficial effects on regional planning costs (Goal 5) by significantly decreasing the number tracts sold (-19.6%), production (-14%), and social/environmental costs (-14%), but increasing the number of fields discovered (12.4%).
+Work commitment has a negative effect on maximizing social value (Goal 6) by decreasing all sources of revenues, increasing lost resources, but decreasing environmental and social costs.